-I just released what may be one of my most cherished pieces today.
-The sculpture, Shattered, didn’t start out to be a particularly profound piece of art, but it took one of my most painful moments as an artist to turn it into a signature piece for me.
+I just let go of one of my most cherished pieces today.
+The sculpture, Shattered, didn’t start out as a particularly profound piece of art, but it took one of my most painful moments as an artist to turn it into a signature piece.
 More of that story here.
-I’ve participated […]
+I have participated in the Southern […]

 Many of the sketches and drawings which filled my sketchbook during my time in the Incarnate school in Italy came as a response to the experiences I went through there.
 One of these was the drawing, “Dwelling Deeply”.